 Açaí is a Brazilian fruit from the Amazon forest — it is considered to be a superfood because of all nutrients and vitamins it has.
 In many parts of the country, people eat açaí as a smoothie or ice cream.
-The pulp is mixed with fruits, syrup or honey and served on a bowl.
+The pulp is mixed with fruits, syrup, or honey and served in a bowl.
 Common toppings for açaí are granola, banana, and powdered milk.
 However, in the North of Brazil, locals consume it in nature, not adding any sweeteners or salt.
-For lots of people in the North, açaí is a side dish for fish, shrimp or farofa.
+For lots of people in the North, açaí is a side dish for fish, shrimp, or farofa.

 Brigadeiro (chocolate fudge balls)

 Brigadeiro is a chocolate fudge ball made of condensed milk, cocoa powder, and butter.
 Then, it is rolled in chocolate sprinkles.